openpracticelibrary/openpracticelibrary/src/pages/practice/100-prioritisation.md

 icon: /images/100.webp
 whatIs: W﻿hen you need to narrow down your options or prioritise.
-This is a democratic relative prioritisation exercise where people get $100 each to distribute across whatever needs prioritising.
+This is a democratic relative prioritisation exercise where people get $100 each to distribute across whatever needs prioritising, be it objectives, requirements, user stories, your team to-do list or perhaps your friends!
 whyDo: P﻿rioritising is hard.
 This is a method that helps everyone be heard, but also navigates you towards consensus in an equitable way.
 howTo: >-